jasmansingh84/miniproject1-601-ds/linux-commands.md

  For Example when typing a file or folder name clicking tab autocompletes the file or folder name.

  **11. Using up and down arrow for history**

+ Through up and down arrown key user can span to history of commands By up arrow the previous command you entered in the terminal shows up on the command line.